Maryland vs. Rutgers NCAA Football Odds, Plays and Insights | November 27, 2021

 Maryland Stats and Trends

+- Maryland has played 11 games, with three wins against the spread.

-- The Terrapins have covered the spread twice this season when favored by 1 point or more (in four chances).
+- The Terrapins have covered the spread twice this season when favored by 1.5 points or more (in four chances).

-- Maryland's games this year have gone over the point total six times in 11 opportunities (54.5%).
+- Maryland's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

 - When Maryland puts up more than 23.2 points, it is 3-1 against the spread and 4-0 overall.

-- Maryland is 3-4 against the spread and 5-2 overall when the team churns out over 376.0 yards.
+- When Maryland churns out more than 376 yards, the team is 3-4 against the spread and 5-2 overall.

 - The Terrapins have 17 giveaways this season, while the Scarlet Knights have 17 takeaways .